FlyOrBoom/QuintessentialQuackbotsWithQuestionableQueryingQualifications/qlassroom/readme.md

 | --- | --- | --- |
 `channel ids` | list of ids | Add the ids of channels you want the bot to post in.
 `past email ids` | list of ids | Cache of past emails to avoid posting duplicates.
-`email pattern` | Python regex | Regex to split the email into chunks `refresh interval` | Integer or float in seconds | How often the bot checks Gmail `email query` | The query the bot sends to Gmail
+`email pattern` | regular expression | Pattern to map emails onto embeds `email query` | Gmail query | What query to send to Gmail `refresh interval` | number | How many seconds between each check of Gmail